Crisis Response Team

 A: Outlined below are the core components of Olmsted County’s crisis response continuum and the entities/organizations involved in providing these services:

 - Crisis call center and local dispatch: People experiencing a crisis can call both 988 and 911.
 988 calls will be sent to First Call for Help out of Itasca County.
 These calls will be triaged and sent to Olmsted County when appropriate.
-Local calls to 911 involving a mental health crisis will be sent to Olmsted County’s Crisis Response team.
+Local calls to 911 involving a mental health crisis are sent to Olmsted County’s Crisis Response team.

 - Olmsted County Crisis Response: When a call is routed to Olmsted County, a Crisis Response worker will be sent out to meet with the client.
 This may involve being accompanied by a member of local law enforcement depending on the nature of the crisis and other safety variables.